 Thomas Dente (Treasurer)

-Before joining InsideNGO in 2011, Tom spent more than twenty years advising global institutions and their leaders on strategy, organizational development and performance improvement.
+Thomas Dente leads several efforts related to organizational and program strategy development and execution.
+Tom is the former President and CEO of Humentum.
+Before joining InsideNGO (Humentum) in 2011, Tom spent more than twenty years advising global institutions and their leaders on strategy, organizational development and performance improvement.
 Tom was a partner at both Bain & Company and A.T.
 Kearney, two leading global management consultancies, and began his professional career at Price Waterhouse.
 As a management consultant, Tom advised institutions ranging from start-up organizations to large global enterprises, including nonprofit entities across multiple domain areas.

 He graduated summa cum laude with a BA in Economics from Dartmouth College and received an MBA with honors from Columbia University’s Graduate School of Business.